 10:07 Foo joins 10:07 Foo> How can I install the shripdibble module?
 10:09 Foo quit

 Then at 10:14 an expert on shripdibble joins but can’t help you any more because you gave up too quickly.

 Using IRC is a matter of give and take.
 At the beginning you will surely have more questions than answers.
 Just ask them and be grateful if you get attention and replies.
 Others do not expect more than a “Thank you.” for their help.

 If you can, please consider staying online in the channel.
 The more knowledge you gain the more you can help other people.
 And you probably get to know people you like to hang out with – even if it’s just virtually.

 #13 – Answer the questions that you get asked?

 It may sometimes be hard to follow all the conversation on IRC.
 But if people are trying to help you and need to ask you a few questions please answer them all.
 If you get asked three questions and only answer one or keep asking the same question time and again (showing that you don’t read what you get asked) you risk to be ignored.
-Show some initiative and your problem will likely be fixed within a few minutes.
+Show some initiative and stay focused.
+Then your problem will likely be fixed within a few minutes.

 #14 – Tell others about the solution

 It doesn’t help anyone if you just say “Nevermind, found it.” and quit the channel.
 Please tell the others what the solution to your problem was so everybody can learn from it.
 You will not look stupid – trust me.